Betterment/webvalve/README.md

 Then run `bundle install`.

-WebValve has 3 modes of operation
-* intercepting - traffic associated with fakes is routed through fakes. all other traffic (except allowed urls) is blocked.
-    SOME_SERVICE_ENABLED=1 can be used to disable faking for that specific service.
-* allowing - all traffic is allowed. individual services can be routed through fakes by setting SOME_SERVICE_ENABLED=0
-* disabled - traffic is not tampered with.

-* in `test` environments, it's always enabled and intercepting
-* in `development` environments, it's always enabled and intercepting, but services can be toggled on for real
-* in production-like environments, it defaults to disabled, but it can be switched into enabled+intercepting with WEBVALVE_ENABLED=1 or enabled+allowing with WEBVALVE_ENABLED=0

 ### Network connections disabled by default

 The default mode in development and test is to disallow all HTTP network